 Our goal was clear: to join the Via VenaissiaThis greenway, built on a former railway line, promises a gentle and safe journey to L'Isle-sur-la-Sorgue.
 It is at The markets of Pernes-les-Fontaines that we found her.

-Following the route, we passed close to Velleron, a charming village renowned for its agricultural marketGradually, the landscape opened up, straight lines followed one another, and the the pleasure of cycling in complete tranquility has intensified.
+Following the route, we passed close to Velleron, a charming village renowned for its agricultural marketGradually, the landscape opened up, straight lines followed one another, and the pleasure of cycling in complete tranquility increased.

-La Via Venaissia offered us a truly blissful cycling experience: a smooth route, surrounded by nature, punctuated by views of Mont Ventoux Vaucluse Mountains and, in the distance, Lace of Montmirail.
+La Via Venaissia offered us a truly blissful cycling experience: a smooth route, surrounded by nature, punctuated by views of Mont Ventoux, the Vaucluse Mountains and, in the distance, Lace of Montmirail.

-With each pedal stroke, we got a little closer to L'Isle-sur-la-SorgueWith its canals, Its paddle wheels and his charming atmosphere.
+With each pedal stroke, we got a little closer to L'Isle-sur-la-SorgueWith its canals, Its paddle wheels and its charming atmosphere.

 Here we are in L'Isle-sur-la-Sorgue, a true gem of the Vaucluse, crisscrossed by its canals and punctuated by the gentle lapping of its waterwheels.
 Strolling through its narrow streets, admiring its monuments and letting yourself be carried away by the peaceful charm of the town center: the perfect reward after a beautiful day of cycling.